someengineering/resoto.com/docs/reference/permissions.md

 ### Full Capabilities

-For production use—where Resoto also clean-up and validate tags—the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.
+For production use—where Resoto also cleans up and validates tags—the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.

 The following three policies are needed for Resoto to run with full capabilities.